-The entire park is a powerful display of the erosive powers of wind, water, ice, and time.
+The entire park is a display of the erosive powers of wind, water, ice, and time.
 And it seems the views around every corner are more spectacular than the last.

 Allow plenty of time to thoroughly enjoy the drive.
 In fact, pack a picnic and make a day of it!
 And remember to bring plenty of water.
 At elevations between 4,500 and 6,500 feet you and your pet can both become dehydrated quickly.

 When you’re ready to hit the trails, there are plenty of pet friendly places to hike near Colorado National Monument!
 Just west of the park is McInnis Canyons National Conservation Area.
 Administered by the Bureau of Land Management (BLM), dogs are welcome off-leash on miles of trails through canyons with views of the Colorado River.

 Bangs Canyon Recreation Area borders Colorado National Monument to the east and also offers an abundance of pet friendly hiking options.
 If you still haven’t gotten enough hiking, the North Fruita Desert BLM, Dominguez-Escalante National Conservation Area BLM, and Uncompahgre National Forest are all short drives away.

 If urban hiking is your thing, you’ll find plenty of options in Grand Junction.
 Canyon View City Park has a paved path that winds around the soccer fields, past the tennis courts, around the playground, and over to the off-leash dog park.
 If your dog prefers not to be surprised by off-leash dogs on the trail, he’ll enjoy this more than a hike on BLM land, where leashes are optional in most areas.
 Buster and Ty thought it was the perfect place to stop and sniff the roses.